computationalstylistics/computationalstylistics.github.io/_posts/2018-05-30-imposters.md

 Some other, more techical, parameters can be found in the manual page of the function.
 Type `help(imposters)` for the details.

-Certainly, the same applied to the `imposters.optimize()` function.
+Certainly, the same applies to the `imposters.optimize()` function.
 The same parameters that were introduced immediately above, can be passed to the fine-tuning function, e.g.: